gissilali/listing-service/README.md

     docker-compose up --build
     ```

-**Note:** Ensure that the API is configured correctly for your environment.
-Refer to the API documentation for specific configuration options and details on available endpoints.

 ## Assumptions

 - Authentication is already implemented, to simulate it, I require a ``x-user-id`` header for every request